35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Yoga in Antigua

-In Antigua and all over Guatemala there is a thriving yoga community and in Antigua, you can find many places where to do your practice, and if you stay long enough and want to become an instructor yourself there are also many teacher training schools around Lake Atitlan.
+There is a thriving yoga community in Antigua and all over Guatemala.
+In Antigua, you can find many places to do your practice.
+If you stay long enough and aspire to become an instructor yourself, there are also numerous teacher training schools around Lake AtitlƔn.

 There are also amazing opportunities to do yoga retreats for a full immersion into yoga and well-being.